musatee/expose_k8s_argoTunnel_terraform/README.md

 It'll prompt aws_access_key & aws_secret_key .
 Provide accordingly what you've already use to create named profile "kaz" Also provide a <tunnel_name> when it prompts

+4. Browse the domain akmusa.tk to see if everything works as expected or not.
+Here I've used a deployment of nginx container for simplicity.